Bringing you the latest news & resources in eye health

 ‘My eyes feel tired!’ – sounds familiar, right?
 But is eyestrain a legitimate medical condition or just a symptom of a busy day?
 You might be surprised to find out that eyestrain is, in fact, the colloquial term for a real condition called asthenopia.

-There are many symptoms associated with tired eyes, they include:
+There are many symptoms associated with tired eyes, including:

-There are a number of factors that can cause eyes to feel strained, such as lack of sleep, crying, exposure to very bright light or prolonged periods of intense focussing from driving, reading or working at the computer.
+There are a number of factors that can cause eyes to feel strained, such as lack of sleep, crying, exposure to very bright light or prolonged periods of intense focus while driving, reading or working at the computer.

-Research has shown that many of the devices we now use almost constantly have a negative impact.
-Frequent use of smart phones, tablets, laptops, surfing the internet, text messaging and reading emails all place extra strain on our eyes.
+Research has shown that many of the devices we’re so reluctant to put down have a negative impact on eye health.
+Frequent use of smartphones, tablets and laptops, surfing the internet, text messaging and reading emails all place strain on our eyes.
 Other contributors are exposure to tobacco smoke, pollution, dust in the atmosphere or dryness from air conditioning.

-Some prescription drugs can cause eyes to feel tired and, if this is the case, it’s important to seek more information from a doctor to discover if an alternative can be found.
+Some prescription drugs can cause eyes to feel tired and, if this is the case, it’s important to seek more information from a doctor to discover if alternative treatments are available.

-Beyond the affects of everyday modern living, there is a condition called Sjorgren’s syndrome, an autoimmune condition that is associated with rheumatoid arthritis that can also result in very similar symptoms.
+Beyond the effects of everyday modern living, there is a condition called Sjogren’s syndrome, an autoimmune condition that is associated with rheumatoid arthritis and results in very similar symptoms.

 This is often the result of eyes that cannot produce sufficient tears and is another condition that can make eyes feel tired and strained.
-Often, artificial tears can help alleviate this problem, but an ophthalmologist or doctor should be consulted to determine what treatment is required.
+Often, artificial tears can help alleviate this problem, but an ophthalmologist or doctor should be consulted to determine the best course of treatment.

-Finally, there are vision problems that may be alleviated by something as simple as glasses.
-If glasses are already worn, it might be time for a new prescription.
+Finally, there are vision problems that may be alleviated by something as simple as glasses or contact lenses.
+If glasses/contacts are already worn, it might be time for a new prescription.